openshift/enhancements/enhancements/automated-policy-based-disk-encryption.md

 #### Story 1: Requirements

-ACME Corp is only able to consider technologies that have encrypted disks, but they want to use Google Cloud.
-With OpenShift's 4.3 boot images, they can evaluate OpenShift.
+ACME Corp policy requires operating system level encryption to be used for their bare metal servers to preserve data confidentiality after hard drives are de-commissioned.
+Their servers have TPM2 devices, and by configuring a binding of the root device to the TPM, the data on the hard drives in inaccessible after they are removed from the servers.
+However, this is transparent to the system administrators and does not require them to manually enter a passphrase or key during boot.

 #### Story 2: Upgrades

 Clusters upgraded from earlier versions will have older boot images and hence not support encryption.
 Addressing this is deferred until we have a plan for [updating bootimages](https://github.com/openshift/os/issues/381).

-#### Story 3: Edge Clusters

-ACME Corp deploys sensitive bare-metal clusters to the edge.
-They build their clusters with a Clevis profile using TPM2 and Tang.
-Evil Corp clandestinely steals a few of ACME Corp's nodes.
-Since ACME Corp's nodes are configured using NBDE encryption, no-data is compromised.
-ACME Corp avoids being shamed on the evening news and withstands the ire of the Board of Directors.

 ### Implementation Details/Notes/Constraints

 This proposal introduces dependencies on RHCOS and the the Installer only.
 The vast majority of the work will be done through operating system level hooks.
-OpenShift itself will entirely unaware that RHCOS is encrypted.
 * A new Dracut module will be added.
 Upstream `cryptsetup` has a in-tree [Dracut Module for disk-reencryption](https://gitlab.com/cryptsetup/cryptsetup/tree/master/misc/dracut_90reencrypt).
 The module will need to be extended to support Cleivs configurations.
 * RHCOS will need to add Clevis and its dependencies.
 Clevis provides TPM2 and Tang support upon installation and provides the backbone for extending to additional key-stores.
 * Extend the Cloud CryptAgent to act as a Clevis Pin.
 This not a requirement for release.